gridhead/nvidia-auto-installer-for-fedora-linux/README.md

 * Only tested on 9XX/10XX/20XX series discrete cards.
 * Use discretion while installing with older cards.
 * No additional configuration is required for Optimus setups.
+* Native support for PRIME configuration on Optimus.

 ## Coming soon
 * CLI "Launch using Dedicated Graphics Card" option.